abhishek2283java/jersey-grizzly-restapi/README.md

 Entry to the api is via the endpoint: http://localhost:8080/customer-api

 Available end points (mostly happy paths have been implemented and a few negative paths as well);
-a) CREATE NEW CUSTOMER(POST): /register (this creates a new customer or returns the customer if it exists.
-EmailAddress is the primary key)
+a) /register: (POST) This creates a new customer or returns the customer if it exists.
+EmailAddress is the primary key.
-b) GET: /customer?emailAddress=pagecust_1_@gmail.com
+b) /customer?emailAddress=pagecust_1_@gmail.com: (GET) Seraches for a customer using email address and returns the customer info or customer not found message.
-c) PUT/UPDATE: /customer (Customer can update phone number (free format) and date of birth YYYY-MM-DD format when invoking the api)
+c) /customer: (PUT) Customer can update phone number (free format) and date of birth YYYY-MM-DD format when invoking the api.
-d) DELETE: /customer/pagecust_1_@gmail.com
+d) /customer/pagecust_1_@gmail.com: (DELETE) De-registers a customer.
-e) /allCustomersPaginated?page=2 (or /allCustomersPaginated will return first 10 records i.e. page 1)
+e) /allCustomersPaginated?page=2 (or /allCustomersPaginated): Paginated customer list from the Database.
+It will return first 10 records as page 1.
+Provide query parameter "page=2" to get the page 2 result set.

+**Minor Info**
 HTTP Status code is also sent in response.
 Also one header is sent in some cases (just for trial)

+**Example JSON**
+POST request:
+{
+    "customerName": "John Doe",
+    "emailAddress": "johndoe4@gmail.com",
+    "phoneNumber": "0046739182157",
+    "dateOfBirth": "2012-10-20"
+}

+GET Response:
+{
+    "active": true,
+    "customerName": "John Doe II",
+    "dateOfBirth": "2010-06-12",
+    "emailAddress": "johndoe3@gmail.com",
+    "phoneNumber": "001800500400"
+    }

 **Rainy Day Scenarios**
 1. If a customer doesn't exist while searching, removing(de-registering) then return proper exception.
 (Works in postman and rest client in the test class)